Deepfail/dollhouse/docs/WINGMAN_SCENE_DIRECTOR.md

 ## Example Flow

 ```
-User: Send girl1 to male1's room
+User: Send Bella to Mike's room

 Wingman: Should I tell her why she's being sent, or what she'll be doing?

-User: Just tell her I said it will be good for her, and tell her to relax, and that male1 is very important to me.
+User: Just tell her I said it will be good for her, and tell her to relax, and that Mike is very important to me.

-Wingman: How should girl1 prepare?
+Wingman: How should Bella prepare?
 Should she dress up, be casual, or anything specific?

 User: Tell her to dress up and do her makeup